Clinical question

 RESEARCH EVIDENCE

-A systematic review8 of cost-effectiveness studies reported seven studies.
-Of these, three statistical modelling studies established that nutritional interventions are cost effective.9-11 However, four other studies12-15 reported lack of cost effectiveness for nutritional interventions for preventing PIs.
+A systematic review (Wong, Goh et al. 2019) of cost-effectiveness studies reported seven studies.
+Of these, three statistical modelling studies established that nutritional interventions are cost effective (Padula, Mishra et al. 2011, Banks, Graves et al. 2013, Tuffaha, Roberts et al. 2016).
+However, four other studies (Rypkema, Adang et al. 2004, Pham, Stern et al. 2011, Chaboyer, Bucknall et al. 2016, Meehan, Loose et al. 2016) reported lack of cost effectiveness for nutritional interventions for preventing PIs.
 The review notes that a failure to demonstrate an impact of the intervention on clinical outcomes is a limit of many economic evaluations.

-In the most recently published cost modelling in the above review was conducted by Tuffaha et. al.11,16 The modelling was based on data from 5 RCTs, reported an estimated cost for providing oral nutritional support (including patient education, monitoring, and high protein oral supplements) for 12 months was associated with a cost saving of approximately AUD $425/person compared with standard nutrition and a quality-adjusted life year (QALY) increase of an average of 0.005.
+In the most recent cost modelling (Tuffaha, Roberts et al. 2015, Tuffaha, Roberts et al. 2016) data from 5 RCTs was included.
+The modelling reported an estimated cost for providing oral nutritional support (including patient education, monitoring, and high protein oral supplements) for 12 months was associated with a cost saving of approximately AUD $425/person compared with standard nutrition and a quality-adjusted life year (QALY) increase of an average of 0.005.
 This evidence was of moderate quality and was but was based on data from up to 20 years old at the time of the study's publication.

-Using a high protein oral nutritional supplement for older people undergoing surgery for a fractured hip17 was associated with a significantly shorter hospital stay compared with using a standard hospital diet (24 days versus 40 days), but the risk of bias for this outcome measure was high.
+Using a high protein oral nutritional supplement for older people undergoing surgery for a fractured hip (Delmi, Rapin et al. 1990) was associated with a significantly shorter hospital stay compared with using a standard hospital diet (24 days versus 40 days), but the risk of bias for this outcome measure was high.

 10. Inequity: